 Proposals are to be submitted in two forms:

-Applicants are encouraged but not required to work with the CCTS Cores in the development of their pilot grant proposals.
-These cores include: Design and Analysis, Clinical Interface, Community Engagement, Biomedical Informatics, and Regulatory Support , Advocacy and Bioethics Core.
+Applicants are encouraged to work with the CCTS cores and services in the development of their pilot grant proposals.
+These include: Design and Analysis, Clinical Interface, Community Engagement, Biomedical Informatics, Translational Technologies, and Regulatory Support , Advocacy and Bioethics Core.
 To access these services, please contact Lauren Walsh at 312-413-7316, or firstname.lastname@example.org, to discuss your interests and available appointments.

 - Abstract: Provide a concise statement of what you are going to do, how you are going to do it and why in language suitable for a multidisciplinary clinical review panel.